outpaddling/Coding-Standards/README.md

 (Think about it.)
 Using arrays for this task only slows down the program and limits the size of the matrices it can process.

+Apple's unified memory reduces the cache miss penalty, resulting in a smaller performance benefit for reducing memory use.
+However, large amounts of unified memory are very expensive, so unified memory systems tend to have less total RAM than DIMM-based computers.
+Also, it is physically impossible for unified memory systems to match the RAM capacity of external memory, due to simple size limits.
+This makes limiting memory use even more important for unified memory Macs.

 ## Documentation

 1. Every library function has a man page.
 These can be generated from block